 How does migration affect the health and wellbeing of families?
 This theme includes ageing, non-communicable disease, mental health and the economic impact of migration as a determinant of health outcomes for both migrants and family members who are left behind.

 2. The resilience of adolescents in different cultural contexts

 The term "resilience" is used to mean positive adaptation to significant adversity in the context of a particular population or culture.
-This theme addresses the biological, social-ecological and psychological resources associated with reslience with a particular focus on two groups: young people and health workers.
-It includes how reslience compares in young people from different cultures, and the factors that contribute to their resilience; and why and how formal and informal health professioanals adjust positively to occupational adversity across time.
+This theme addresses the biological, social-ecological and psychological resources associated with resilience with a particular focus on two groups: young people and health workers.
+It includes how resilience compares in young people from different cultures, and the factors that contribute to their resilience; and why and how formal and informal health professionals adjust positively to occupational adversity across time.

 3. Schools as a setting for reducing risk factors associated with NCDs

 How can interventions in schools help to effectively reduce the burden of non-communicable diseases (NCDs)?
 This theme includes identification, implementation and measurement of best practice to support the development of sustained health behaviours through curriculum-based, policy-based and public health messaging interventions in a wide range of social, cultural, geographic and economic contexts.